ShaikAfrid1/ShaikAfrid1/README.md

 # 💫 About Me:
-## About Me

-I’m Afrid — a passionate Frontend Developer with a knack for turning complex problems into clean, efficient code.
-With solid skills in React, JavaScript, SCSS, and modern CSS frameworks like Tailwind and Bootstrap, I build responsive, user-friendly web apps that don’t just work, but impress.
+I’m Afrid — a passionate Frontend Developer with expertise in React, JavaScript, SCSS, Tailwind, and Bootstrap.
+I specialize in building clean, responsive, and user-friendly web apps.
+Constant learner with a sharp eye for UI/UX details and performance optimization.

-Constantly learning, always improving, and never settling — I write code that’s both elegant and battle-tested.
-If you want clean UI, slick UX, and fast performance, I’m your dev.

-Let’s build the future, one line of code at a time.
+I don’t just write code — I craft experiences.
+Let’s create something amazing.

 # 🌐 Connect with Me:
 - 💼 [LinkedIn](https://www.linkedin.com/in/afrid-shaik-7169521a0/)